-FRM compliancy Ranking Sensor and support Comments Similar to B, but with a low TRL or SRL, meaning that they need further R&D in order to be fully operational for S3 FRM provision Bx Drone with lidar and/or snow radar To make this system fully operational for S3 FRM provision, some developments of the drone technology are needed: 1) Drones to be operational in cold conditions (down to -30°C), precise positioning off the coasts, take/off and landings from ships, longer ranges (1km to 5km), 2) Easy to use for non-professional pilots to favour large dissemination on ice-breakers and polar stations.
-3) As far as possible, integration of the lidar and snow radar on the same drone.
-Bx Miniature snow radars from drifting buoys The TRL is high, but the miniature snow radars need further testing in Arctic conditions, as the first test campaign only lasted for 2 weeks.
-Bx Snow depths from acoustic sounders on drifting buoy These buoys only provide measurements of snow depths which is good for validation of auxiliary products.
-For S3 FRM provision, it is of limited use, as we cannot directly validate the FB ice or SIT.
-As the current snow radar from acoustic sounders primarily measures the accumulation in the current processing, the observations shall not be used if it is passing a melt season.
-Bx Sea Ice Measurements System (SIMS).
+FRM compliancy Ranking Sensor and support Comments Similar to B, but with a low TRL or SRL, meaning that they need further R&D in order to be fully operational for S3 FRM provision Вх Drone with lidar and/or snow radar To make this system fully operational for S3 FRM provision, some developments of the drone technology are needed: 1) Drones to be operational in cold conditions (down to -30°C), precise positioning off the coasts, take/off and landings from ships, longer ranges (1km to 5km), 2) Easy to use for non-professional pilots to favour large dissemination on icebreakers and polar stations.
+3) As far as possible, integration of the lidar and snow radar on the same drone. Вх Miniature snow radars from drifting buoys The TRL is high, but the miniature snow radars need further testing in Arctic conditions, as the first test campaign only lasted for 2 weeks. Вх Snow depths from acoustic sounders on drifting buoy These buoys only provide measurements of snow depths which is good for validation of auxiliary products.
+For S3 FRM provision, it is of limited use, as we cannot directly validate the FB {ice} or SIT.
+As the current snow radar from acoustic sounders primarily measures the accumulation in the current processing, the observations shall not be used if it is passing a melt season. Вх Sea Ice Measurements System (SIMS).
 EM sensor from icebreakers The TRL is high as it is already an operational navigation support.
 Could even be NRT.
 But the data are rarely made available outside the ship.
 It tends to bias the SIT distribution due to ships preference of navigating in the thinnest sea ice.
-This system measures the total SIT (SIT+SD) thus it would need a complementary snow-radar. Вх IR cameras for airborne and drones IR cameras have not been fully exploited for surface classification, and shall be exploited in future.
+This system measures the total SIT (SIT+SD) thus it would need a complementary snow-radar. Вх IR cameras for airborne and drones IR cameras have not been fully exploited for surface classification and shall be exploited in future.
 As for the visual cameras the images need to be properly georeferenced. Вх Upward looking sonar from AUV or mammals.
 ULS are among the most precise SIT measurement systems as they measure about 90% of the SIT.
 Sensors on AUV or mammals are undergoing important developments.
-This is particularly important for Antarctic where moorings can not be deployed because of the icebergs that carry them away.
-Nevertheless they still need further technical developments to act as FRMs.
+This is particularly important for Antarctic where moorings cannot be deployed because of the icebergs that carry them away.
+Nevertheless, they still need further technical developments to act as FRMs.
 In particular related to the uncertainty on the position depth.
 Further testing of Ultra-Short BaseLine (USBL) positioning buoy system and in general implementation of ULS on smaller AUVs should be supported.

-Ref NOV-FE-0899-NT-051
+Ref NOV-FE-1464-NT-046

-SENTINEL-3 TOPOGRAPHY MISSION Issue 4 Date 31/03/23
+Issue 1 Date 26/11/24

-Assessment through Reference Rev 1 Date 17/04/23
+Rev 0 Date 26/11/24

-TECHNIQUES (ST3TART) Dago 20/
+Page 23/

-rage 32
+rage 35